pypa/pip/docs/html/ux-research-design/research-results/about-our-users.md

 NB: This question was included after the survey was published.
 Total participants was 106, as opposed to all other questions which had 164.

-#### Interpreting these Results

 The majority of participants did not identify as part of an underrepresented group.
 However, due to the small sample size these results cannot be seen as representative of the whole pip user base.

-##### Participant comments about identifying/not identifying as under-represented
+#### Participant comments about identifying (or not) as under-represented

 Here is a sample of noteworthy comments from these different groups:

-###### Related to Gender
+##### Related to Gender

-> "(I am) LGBTQ/IA+" - Participant 242608909
+> "(I am) LGBTQ/IA+" **- Participant 242608909**

-> "I am a 25 year old female Colombian developer." - Participant 242611698
+> "I am a 25 year old female Colombian developer." **- Participant 242611698**

-> "Female, 39, no computer science background whatsoever, self taught." - Participant 242614039
+> "Female, 39, no computer science background whatsoever, self taught." **- Participant 242614039**

-###### Related to Culture
+##### Related to Culture

-> "The hispanic community is quite underrepresented in the web in general" - Participant 242599212
+> "The hispanic community is quite underrepresented in the web in general" **- Participant 242599212**

 > "I am a 1st generation Dominican-American.
-My parents are from the Dominican Republic." - Participant 242769361
+My parents are from the Dominican Republic." **- Participant 242769361**

-###### Related to Age
+##### Related to Age

-> "Older age, I am 50 now." - Participant 242769743
+> "Older age, I am 50 now." **- Participant 242769743**

-###### Related to Neurodiversity
+##### Related to Neurodiversity

 > "I'm a woman.
 And autistic.
-But the latter might not be underrepresented ;)" - Participant 243428773
+But the latter might not be underrepresented ;)" **- Participant 243428773**

-###### Other
+##### Other Noteworthy Comments

-> "Veterans who entered tech post-military" - Participant 243524784
+> "Veterans who entered tech post-military" **- Participant 243524784**

-###### Noteworthy answers where the participant did not identify as under-represented (or were not sure)

 > "I'm a young white cis male, so by far not a minority in those aspects.
 But at the same time I'm from a third world country, Argentina, and that sometimes (and I emphasize, only sometimes) makes me feel like a minority.
 When participating in our local communities (Python Argentina), I feel clearly not-minority, and with the responsibility of helping minorities, trying to build a more welcoming and fair environment for them.
 But when I participate in the broader global community, at times I feel underrepresented, seeing it mostly guided by english-s[p]eaking people from first world countries.
-But if I have to choose, I would say I mostly feel not-minority, because I mostly interact with people from our local communities, where I'm not part of a minority." - Participant 242592869
+But if I have to choose, I would say I mostly feel not-minority, because I mostly interact with people from our local communities, where I'm not part of a minority." **- Participant 242592869**

 > "As a CIS male I conform the majoritarian group in the IT world.
 I'm hopeful that things are changing everywhere, and will keep changing: inclusion is getting bigger and better, more and more people are starting their careers as devs or similar, disregarding ethnicity and/or sexual orientation and that's great!
-And we need to keep fighting for that." - Participant 243455292
+And we need to keep fighting for that." **- Participant 243455292**

 ### Participant Disabilities